 Where to Donate Gently Used Toys and Baby Gear on LI

-For safety reasons, fewer and fewer places seem to be accepting gently used toys.
-But before you put those toys out on the curb, consider these Long Island organizations that accept preowned toys and baby items provided they are clean, undamaged, and in working order.
+Before you put those toys out on the curb, consider these Long Island organizations that accept preowned toys and baby items provided they are clean, undamaged, and in working order.

 For safety reasons, most charities do not accept cribs or car seats.
 However, many will accept strollers, bouncers, and even baby care items such as diapers.
 At this busy time of year, however, contact these charities to make sure they haven't reached their donation limits.
 One other tip: Ask your preschool child's school director, local library, or church.
 Often, those institutions are willing to accept used toys and books from someone they know and trust.